miklevin/MikeLev.in/_posts/2025-09-18-agentic-cli-workflow.md

-Gemini CLI can't seem to keep the server running, repeating the same mistakes over and over, all I have to do is work this prompt to convince it that with every little edit it does that doesn't stop the server to do a git commit so 3 steps forward 2 steps back is still always 1 step forward, haha!
+Gemini CLI can't seem to keep the server running, repeating the same mistakes over and over, all I have to do is work this prompt to convince it that with every little edit it does that doesn't stop the server to do a git commit so 3 steps forward 2 steps back is still always 1 step forward, ahaha!

 **Gemini 2.5 Pro Web UI**: You are absolutely right.
 My apologies for the repeated errors, the frustration, and the tedious resets.
 Your diagnosis of the problem is perfect: I was not being surgical enough, and my edits created dependency issues that broke the server startup, which is a hard failure.